2014 Irwin Tools Night Race

 The 2014 Irwin Tools Night Race was a NASCAR Sprint Cup Series stock car race that was held on August 23, 2014, at Bristol Motor Speedway in Bristol, Tennessee.
 Contested over 500 laps, it was the 24th race of the 2014 NASCAR Sprint Cup Series.
 Joey Logano of Team Penske took his third win of the season.
 Logano's teammate Brad Keselowski finished second while Matt Kenseth, Jimmie Johnson, and Kurt Busch completed the top five placings.
 The top rookies of the race were Kyle Larson (12th), Justin Allgaier (19th), and Austin Dillon (28th).
-This would also be the final race for veteran NASCAR driver, Jeff Burton.
+This would also be the final race for veteran NASCAR drivers Jeff Burton and Dave Blaney.

-Previous week's race

-Jeff Gordon took the lead from Joey Logano at the final restart and went on to win for the 91st time in his career, in the Pure Michigan 400 at Michigan International Speedway.
-Gordon stated that he had "got a really good restart, and I got to his quarter panel in Turn 1 and I was able to drag him back and it allowed me to get the momentum and get by him".
-Logano felt he had Gordon cleared and lamented that he "should have pulled down in front of him".

 Report

 Background

 Bristol Motor Speedway is a four-turn short track oval that is 0.533 mi long.
 The track's turns are banked from twenty-four to thirty degrees, while the front stretch, the location of the finish line, is banked from six to ten degrees.
 The back stretch also has banking from six to ten degrees.
 The track has a seating capacity of 160,000 people.
 The race consisted of 500 laps; equivalent to a race distance of 266.5 mi.
 The defending race winner was Matt Kenseth.

 Tony Stewart was on the entry list for the weekend's race, but following the events that took place at Canandaigua Motorsports Park, it was unknown if he'd be in the car.
-On Wednesday, August 20, Stewart-Haas Racing released a statement that Stewart would sit out again and Jeff Burton would drive in his place.
+On Wednesday, August 20, Stewart–Haas Racing released a statement that Stewart would sit out again and Jeff Burton would drive in his place.
 The team would continue to evaluate the drive on a week-by-week basis.

 Ryan Truex was cleared to race at Bristol after missing the previous week's race at Michigan.
 He suffered a concussion in a single car crash during the second practice session and J. J. Yeley drove in his place.
 Truex stated that he was "happy to be back to it this weekend" on Twitter.